MousaviLaleh/School_District_Analysis/README.md

 ## Summary
 The updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

-- District Analysis : The district as a whole has also had its average math and reading scores decrease, as well as the overall passing percentage for students.
+- District Analysis : The district as a whole has also had its average math and reading scores decrease, as well as the passing percentages for students.
 - Top School Ranking : No change to ranking, however Thomas High School scores did change in the passing rate and average grades.
-- Scores by School Size : Changes to Medium (1000-2000) grouping passing percentages, but no change in the average math and reading scores.
+- Scores by School Size : Changes to Medium (1000-2000) grouping for all scores by less than 0.1 percentage points.
-- Scores by School Type : chages to Charter type group for the passing percentages, but no affect on the average scores for these two school types.
+- Scores by School Type : chages to Charter type group for all scores by less than 0.1 percentage points.

 <br/>